HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/index.rst

 How to Use the Model
 ===================

-This section describes the model architecture of DEM.
+This section describes the model architecture of DEM and how to run a simulation.

 .. toctree::
    :maxdepth: 1